-- (11) With respect to internal auditors, and external inspectors, prior to granting access to the Anatomy Facility, a designated Anatomy Employee, will: - a.
-Confirm the identity of the auditor/inspector by sighting his/her staff identification card and/or UNE Visitor Card; and - b.
-Ensure that appropriate supervision is in place to monitor and assist the auditor/inspector while he/she is within the Anatomy Facility. - c.
-Ensure that the Anatomy Facility's visitor logbook entry is made. - (12) With respect to internal auditors, an Anatomy Office staff member, or a designated anatomy employee must also ensure that each auditor has completed the necessary induction prior to granting access to the Anatomy Facility.
+(11) With respect to internal auditors, and external inspectors, prior to granting access to the Anatomy Facility, a designated Anatomy employee, will:

+- a. confirm the identity of the auditor/inspector by sighting their staff identification card and/or UNE Visitor Card; and - b. ensure that appropriate supervision is in place to monitor and assist the auditor/inspector while they are within the Anatomy Facility; and - c. ensure that an entry into the Anatomy Facility's Visitor Logbook is made. - (12) With respect to internal auditors, an Anatomy Office employee, or a designated anatomy employee must also ensure that each auditor has completed the necessary induction prior to granting access to the Anatomy Facility.

-Departure of Admitted Parties
+Departure of Admitted Parties to the Anatomy Facility

 - (13) Certain users of the UNE Anatomy Facility must be supervised at all times when in an Anatomy Facility.
-Appropriate supervision will be determined by the Head of School or his/her delegate, prior to admittance.
-The designated person will remain responsible for those users until they can: - a.
-Personally hand over supervisory responsibility to another Anatomy Employee, or UNE Safety, Security and Information Officer; or he/she - b.
-Confirms that all the users have departed the Anatomy Facility, and the Anatomy Facility is secured following the departure. - c.
-Ensure that departure of all visitors is noted in the logbook.
+Appropriate supervision will be determined by the Head of School or delegate, prior to admittance.
+The designated person will remain responsible for those users until they can: - a. personally hand over supervisory responsibility to another anatomy employee, or UNE Safety and Security officer; or they - b. confirm that all the users have departed the Anatomy Facility, and the Anatomy Facility is secured following the departure. - c. ensure that departure of all visitors is noted in the Anatomy Facility's Visitor Logbook.